babasxn/cryptoAnalysis/README.md

 # Cryptocurrency Value and Risk Analysis Financial Model using Data Science/ML

-My first solo internship project involving statistical analysis and testing of a self made prediction model based on the data of a bunch of major cryptocurrency coins
+Statistical analysis and testing of a self made prediction model based on the data of a bunch of major cryptocurrency coins

 # Project Brief